multisynq/multisynq-client/docs/QUICKSTART.md

 import * as Multisynq from "@multisynq/client"
 ```

-Again, make sure to specify `charset="utf-8"` for your HTML or your script tags.
+Again, make sure to specify the `charset` for your HTML or your script tags.

 ## Main Concepts